lalagarali/portfolio/README.md

 **Stages of Analytics**:

-Descriptive Analytics: Focuses on understanding what has happened.
+*Descriptive Analytics*: Focuses on understanding what has happened.

-Diagnostic Analytics: Focuses on understanding why something happened.
+*Diagnostic Analytics*: Focuses on understanding why something happened.

-Predictive Analytics: Focuses on anticipating what is likely to happen.
+*Predictive Analytics*: Focuses on anticipating what is likely to happen.

-Prescriptive Analytics: Focuses on recommending actions to optimize outcomes.
+*Prescriptive Analytics*: Focuses on recommending actions to optimize outcomes.

 **Data Visualization**: The graphical representation of data to make it easier to understand, such as charts, graphs, and maps.